hdiethelm/xenomai3-linuxcnc/README.md

 <strong>The target of this repo is to make it easy for others to use LinuxCNC with Xenomai3.
 No waranty can be given!</strong>

+All instuctions in here base on the documentation on https://v3.xenomai.org/ with some quirks resolved.

 ### Ethernet

 For ethernet drivers, look in: